Encoding

 An encoder instance.

-Null or a surrogate, initially null.
+Null or a leading surrogate, initially null.

 A TextEncoderStream object offers no label argument as it only supports UTF-8.